BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/ITKRegionalMaximaImage.md

 \author Gaetan Lehmann

 This class was contributed to the Insight Journal by author Gaetan Lehmann.
 Biologie du Developpement et de la Reproduction, INRA de Jouy-en-Josas, France.
 The paper can be found at https://hdl.handle.net/1926/153

 \see ValuedRegionalMaximaImageFilter
-\see

 \see HConvexImageFilter
-\see

 \see RegionalMinimaImageFilter

 \par Wiki Examples:

 \li All Examples

 \li RegionalMaximaImageFilter